alkanchosen/Roll-Programing-Language/README.md

     •	primitive functions for:

-      o	reading the inclination of the drone - inclination()
+      o	reading the inclination of the drone

-      o	reading the altitude - altitude()
+      o	reading the altitude

       o	reading the temperature